Savaari (2020 film): Soundtrack

 The songs were composed by Shekar Chandra.
 A single "Nee Kannulu" was released in October 2019.
 The song "Undipova Nuvvila" written by Purna Chary gained attention upon release.

-Release
+Release and reception

 The film was released on 7 February 2020.
 Film Companion wrote that "The biggest problem is that it just doesn’t know how to handle its drama".
 The Times of India gave the film a rating of two-and-half out of five and stated that "With the kind of set-up given and nothing exciting panning out, Savaari doesn’t leave you with a smile on your face".
+A critic from 123telugu wrote that "The film does not have a strong conflict point and has been narrated on a dull note.
+The emotions showcased in many areas are fake and do not hit you hard.".